sailpoint-oss/powershell-sdk/PSSailpoint/beta/docs/Models/SodPolicy.md

  -OwnerRef null `
  -ExternalPolicyReference XYZ policy `
  -PolicyQuery @access(id:0f11f2a4-7c94-4bf3-a2bd-742580fe3bdg) AND @access(id:0f11f2a4-7c94-4bf3-a2bd-742580fe3bdf) `
- -CompensatingControls Have a manager review the transaction decisions for their &quot;out of compliance&quot; employee ` -CorrectionAdvice Based on the role of the employee, managers should remove access that is not required for their job function. `
+ -CompensatingControls Have a manager review the transaction decisions for their "out of compliance" employee ` -CorrectionAdvice Based on the role of the employee, managers should remove access that is not required for their job function. `
  -State ENFORCED `
  -Tags [TAG1, TAG2] `